 How to Show Your Social Skills During a Job Search

 Secondly, you can use these words in your cover letter.
-In the body of your letter, you can mention one or two of these skills, and give a specific example of a time when you demonstrated those skills at work.
+In the body of your letter, mention one or two of these skills, providing specific examples of a time when you demonstrated them at work.

-Finally, you can also display these social skills throughout your interview.
-Make sure to use nonverbal communication that conveys your interest in the interview and the job.
-Speak clearly, and be sure to listen carefully to the questions asked.
-Simply displaying that you have social skills can show the employer that you have the interpersonal skills needed for the job.
+Make sure to use nonverbal communication that conveys your interest in the interview, the employer, and the job.
+Speak clearly, and listen carefully to the questions being asked.
+Displaying these interpersonal skills in person is the best way to convince an employer that you have what it takes to excel in the position they’re offering.